-For Barry Morrow, what began as a selfless act of kindness grew into a sensational Hollywood career, capped by winning an Academy Award for Screenwriting for co-writing the movie “Rain Man,” which starred Dustin Hoffman and Tom Cruise.
+For Barry Morrow, what began as a selfless act of kindness grew into a sensational Hollywood career, one that included winning an Academy Award for Screenwriting for co-writing the movie “Rain Man,” starring Dustin Hoffman and Tom Cruise.

 Without Bill Sackter, there probably would be no “Rain Man.”

-The story begins in 1977 in Minneapolis, a few miles from Morrow’s childhood home in St. Paul.
+The story begins in 1977 in Minneapolis, a few miles from Morrow’s childhood home.
 Morrow had driven to Minikahda Country Club to pick up his wife Beverly at her job as a cocktail waitress, when he spotted a smiling figure waving to him from an upper floor window — Bill Sackter.

 “That face, that beaming, innocent face,” Morrow recalls.

 That face stuck with him.
 When Morrow met Bill at the club’s Christmas party, he learned that the handyman/dishwasher had spent 44 years in a mental institution.
 Morrow was touched.
 He befriended Bill.
 Soon he was including him in his life and family activities.